paramghangas/dap_sql/DPQSR.md

 **1. Purchase Funnel Starts**

 1a.
-All Purchase Funnel Starts
+All Purchase Funnel Starts (accounts for diff implementation on mobile/ ctv devices, but not session deduped)
 ```
 SELECT device_code, date_trunc('month', event_timestamp) as month, count (*) as views
 FROM sp_telegraph.ui